-&lt;sup>2 BC Hydro calculates a relative index for each usage level within the residential category and then calculates an average of the index to create an overall ranking based on Hydro Quebec's a nnual report on North American electricity rates.
+2 As of 2021/22, BC Hydro calculates the Affordable Bills performance measure for residential and commercial customers as the median consumption level for residential and commercial customer classes compared to the equivalent power consumption sub-category from Hydro Quebec's annual report on North American electricity rates.
 The rankings of the 22 participating utilities are then a llocated into quartiles.
 The 1st quartile ranking represents the six utilities that have the lowest monthly electricity bills on April 1 of a given year.